 Key Assumptions Risks of Change to Assumptions Financial values have been forecast as current year costs.
-Financial values will need to be adjusted for significant inflationary pressures in future annual and/or long term planning.
+Financial values in the SAMP will need to be adjusted should significant inflationary pressures occur in future annual and/or long term planning.
 Level of Service modifications will be within the current budgets where possible.
-Level of Service at current asset lives are not financially sustainable in the long term, with either an increase in replacement lives for some assets and/or a reduction in levels of service for some assets required in the long term, or an adjustment to funding requirements is made.
+Level of Service at current asset lives in some asset classes are not financially sustainable in the long term, with either an increase in replacement lives for some assets and/or a reduction in levels of service for some assets required in the long term, or an adjustment to funding requirements is made.
+This will be addressed through the revision of the AMP's mentioned above.
 The hub & new facilities operational costs will be offset by building & operational efficiencies.
-The increased Levels of Service have seen an offset to the efficiency gains of the new facilities, with a significant increase in operating cost being seen for new facilities, with operating increasing in the Building area by \$500k.
+The increased Levels of Service have seen an offset to the efficiency gains of the new facilities, and a reduction in total number of facilities, with a significant increase in operating cost being seen for new facilities, with operating increasing in the Building area by \$500k moving forward.
+Financing of future Infrastructure for Major New Development (Salt Fields & West of Port Wakefield Road) will be funded through Infrastructure Agreements.
+Council will potentially see a large increase in its infrastrucutre asset base over the next 20 years due to substantial new developments (salt fields/ north west industrial sector).
+This will directly affect depreciation and the Renewal Requirements for the Strategic Asset Management Plan.
+It is noted that the income from increased rate generation due to these developments, may not be realised in the first 5 to 10 years.
+This revenue will not be available initially to assist with financing the renewal, maintenance and operating costs of Infrastructure Assets in these new developments.